-MATP 630 Teaching English Learners (3)
+MATP 630 Teaching Multilingual Learners (3)

-Candidates will explore and apply practical strategies for promoting literacy with English learners within the bilingual and general education classroom.
-Candidates will study contemporary language acquisition theory as it relates to instruction as well as research-based techniques to ensure the inclusion and academic success of all students.
-The need to distinguish between assessment of linguistic ability and the identification of special accommodations, including giftedness, will be addressed.
-Sessions will focus on historical perspectives, current legislation, language learning theories, classroom organization, teaching strategies, differentiated instruction, and assessment procedures for English learners.
+In this course, candidates will learn evidence-based, practical strategies for promoting literacy for multilingual learners in dual-language and English classrooms.
+Candidates will study contemporary language acquisition theory as it relates to instruction, as well as evidence-based approaches to ensure the inclusion and promote academic success of all students.
+Candidates will learn how to appropriately assess and interpret results for multilingual students and the identification of special accommodations, including giftedness.
+Sessions will focus on issues regarding cultural and linguistic diversity, historical perspectives, current legislation, language development theories, classroom organization, teaching strategies, integrated and designated English language development, and assessment procedures for multilingual learners.
 The clinical experience will provide authentic opportunities for the implementation of standards-based instruction.

-MATP 661 Teaching Students with Exceptional Needs (3)
+MATP 661 Teaching in Inclusive Classrooms (3)